Community Service for Class of 2019 - 2020

 Community Service for Class of 2021-2022

 Our mission at Garces calls us to teach and inspire our students to be Christ-like in all they do.
 Their spiritual formation is paramount to their development as children of God.
 Christ calls us to serve others and Garces asks our students to do the same.
-Each student is required to complete a total of 100 hours before graduation.
+Each freshmen and sophomore student is required to complete a total of 100 hours before graduation.
 Half of the hours are required to be in a specific area that is within the S.H.E.D.S.
 Community Service Program.

 S.H.E.D.S.
 COMMUNITY SERVICE PROGRAM